Get Needed Support With Online Support Groups

-- Bringing the topic of incontinence out into the open
+Bringing the topic of incontinence out into the open

-- Removing the stigma surrounding incontinence
+Removing the stigma surrounding incontinence

-- And providing help and hope for people with incontinence, their families, and the health professionals who provide their care
+Providing help and hope for people with incontinence, their families, and the health professionals who provide their care

-"We get calls from people looking for a support group in their community, and because people are reluctant to openly discuss their issues in front of people who they might know or work with, these just don't last or work out.
-So, we felt that Simon needed to address this need with an anonymous online community.”
+"We get calls from people looking for a support group in their community, and because people are reluctant to openly discuss their issues in front of people who they might know or work with, these just don't last or work out," says Eizabeth LaGro, Vice President of Communications and Education Services for The Simon Foundation.
+"So, we felt that The Foundation needed to address this need with an anonymous online community.”

-The Online Community for People with Incontinence and Caregivers
+The Online Community for Those Managing Incontinence

 The online community encourages friendly conversation and support where people with incontinence and their caregivers can:

-- Engage with other people on array of health questions and concerns
+Engage with other people on array of health questions and concerns

-- Read informative resources and educational materials
+Read informative resources and educational materials

-- Keep up to date with news in the healthcare field
+Keep up to date with news in the healthcare field